 By Catherine Mortensen

-Catherine Mortensen is the Director of Communications at Americans for Limited Government.
+Catherine Mortensen is the Vice President of Communications at Americans for Limited Government.
+Reproduced with permission.
 Original here.
-Reproduced with permission.